Did you know it takes only a few seconds to form a first impression of someone?

 - For a professional office job.
 Wear business attire (clean and ironed).
 Keep makeup and jewellery to a minimum.

 - Casual and less conservative setting (for example retail, hospitality or a trades position).
 Try to dress up rather than down and go for neat, clean and ironed at a minimum.
-What you see workers wearing on the job might not reflect what the employer expects applicants to wear at an interview.
+Remember that what you see workers wearing on the job might not reflect what the employer expects applicants to wear at an interview, so always dress a little better.

 2. Do your hair

 Make sure your hair is clean and tidy.
+If it is long, tie it back so it's not in your eyes.
 Employers have told us that applicants who have untidy or dirty hair do not leave a good impression.

 3. Watch your body language